 Archaeology at the Parramatta metro station site

-The archaeology can provide new insights and understanding of Parramatta’s importance to First Nations people, early colonial settlement and adaptation to a new environment, daily life and urbanisation during the 19th century, and the evolution of the township of Parramatta into the city it is today.
+Before excavation begins, detailed archaeological investigations are carried out to better understand the site’s significance.
+These investigations are revealing new insights into Parramatta’s long history—from its importance to First Nations people, through early colonial settlement and adaptation, to daily life and urbanisation in the 19th century, and the township’s growth into the modern city we know today.

 Get a birdseye view of excavations in progress below.